 Needlepoint is done on evenweave canvas, not fabric as cross stitch and embroidery, and has specialty stitches galore.
 As a novice in needlepoint, I’m finding that learning all the new stitches is the most fun part!
 But at first, I also found the different canvas choices a little confusing.
 So here is what I have learned.

 There are two basic types of canvas: Woven, in which the canvas is created by weaving the cotton threads over-and-under in a simple style, and Interlock, in which the threads are locked together by different methods at each intersection where thread crosses thread.
-These can be done with single threads, as in Mono, or doubles, as in Interlock.
+These can be done with single threads, as in Royal Mono, or doubles, as in Penelope.
 Let’s look at these ones that are readily available.

 Evenweave, or just woven canvas is made from single threads, with spaces in between for your needle.
 Since the intersections of threads are not locked into place, the fabric, has some “give” to it, making it a great choice for making things that will get some wear or encounter uneven pressures, such as a pillow or upholstery.
 It also makes it a suitable candidate for projects with lots of different stitches.
 It will keep its shape well if you don’t have large areas of half-cross tent stitches.
 (Try basketweave instead.)
-Examples of woven canvas are Super Mono in any mesh, Cordova (22 mesh, or 22 stitches per inch) and Penelope.
+Examples of woven canvas are Royal Mono in any mesh, Cordova (22 mesh, or 22 stitches per inch) and Penelope.

 In Penelope, the threads come in pairs, making it possible to stitch over the pair of threads for large areas, or stitching over only one thread for finer detail in the same project.
 For this reason, you will find the mesh of Penelope canvas listed with two numbers, such as 10/20, meaning if you stitch over two threads, you will get 10 stitches per inch, and if over 1 thread, you will get 20.
 It is a very strong, durable canvas, and an excellent choice for items that take a lot of wear, such as purses and bags, or just for the option of large and small stitches, for stitching fine detail.